Ridgmont railway station

 Ridgmont railway station is a small unstaffed railway station that serves the village of Ridgmont in Bedfordshire.
 The station is about 2 km away from Ridgmont on the other side of the M1 Motorway, (beside Junction 13), Brogborough and Husborne Crawley.
 It also serves the large Amazon warehouse next door.

-It is on the Bletchley — Bedford Marston Vale Line.
+It is on the Bletchley — Bedford Marston Vale line.

 Trains

-The station is served by London Northwestern Railway Bletchley — Bedford local services.
-Services are operated using Class 230 multiple units.
 Although not geographically the midpoint of the line, many train services 'cross' at Ridgmont station.
 There is no Sunday passenger service timetabled although the line remains open with signalers on duty at the Marston Vale Signalling Centre at Ridgmont.

 Future

 It is planned that the Marston Vale line will be upgraded as part of the East West Rail programme, to permit 100 mph running.
 The Oxford-Bedford services are planned to stop here.

 Former station house

 The former station house, built in 1846 in the Cottage Orné architectural style, underwent a total refurbishment in 2014 managed by the Bedfordshire Rural Communities Charity (BRCC) with funding from the Railway Heritage Trust.
-A tea room, gift shop, disabled access and toilets, additional car parking, three small 'start-up' offices and a meeting room have been provided.
+A tea room, gift shop, disabled access and toilets, additional car parking, two small 'start-up' offices and a meeting room have been provided.
 The former Victorian booking office has been restored as a small heritage centre.

 Scenes from the feature film 'One Day' were filmed at the station.